jiaminzx/CS-411-Project/README.md

 Hello

-This is a project for cs 411 Database Structures :O
+This is a project for cs 411 Database Structures